ReScience/ReScience-submission/article/tennøe-hodne-haug-weltzien-einevoll-halnes-2018.md

 The remaining results in the original publication were experimental results, and therefore outside the scope of this reproduction.

-The results shown in Figure @fig:figure1 corresponds well to those in Figure 1 of the original publication.
+The results shown in Figure @fig:figure1 correspond well to those in Figure 1 of the original publication.
 The original model and the reproduced version showed the same behavior when increasing $G_\mathrm{BK}$.